Pokrt/dleap_tutorial/items/common/functions.md

   // Sets the item's value to "John Doe".
   ```

+Here are the merged sections as per your example:

 ### Setting Item Visibility: `item.setVisible(visible)`

-- **Function Name + Parameters**: `setVisible(visible)` where `visible` is a boolean indicating whether the item should
-  be visible (`true`) or hidden (`false`).

-- **Description**: This function controls the visibility of an item on your form.
-It's useful for showing or hiding
-  elements based on certain conditions.
-Note that if an item is hidden by a rule, stage, or because its parent item is
-  hidden, you cannot make it visible using this function.
+- **Description**: Controls the visibility of an item on your form.
+It's useful for showing or hiding elements based on certain conditions. `setVisible(visible)` where `visible` is a boolean indicating whether the item should be visible (`true`) or hidden (`false`).
+Note that if an item is hidden by a rule, stage, or because its parent item is hidden, you cannot make it visible using this function.
 - **Example**:
   ```javascript
   item.setVisible(true); // Makes the item visible